 After a day in the saddle of the MT09, I was dead impressed, it really does live up to all the fuss.
 So much fun with all it’s torque on tap, yet an ease and joy to ride.
 The only real complaint I could pin to it, is the seat which is just not that comfortable for a long days riding.

 Enjoy these snaps.
-The write up of my second day’s route will follow shortly.
+The write up of my second day’s route can be found here.

 Seasoned London commuter, doing my best to stay rubber side down and never stop moving forward.